General Distribution Requirement

 The capstone requirement in economics is satisfied by any one of the following: (a) completing an approved 400-level elective course that includes a significant research component; (b) completing ECON 444 - Honors Seminar in the fall and defending an honors thesis in the spring; (c) conducting an independent project that includes a major paper.
 This capstone experience is in addition to the nine economics and two math courses required for the major and is to be undertaken during the senior year.

-Math courses required for an economics major are 1) MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II and 2) MATH 155 - Introduction to Statistical Modeling.
+Math courses required for an economics major are 1) MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II and 2) STAT 155 - Introduction to Statistical Modeling.
 The department recommends that students take MATH 137when possible.

 Topics courses, which by college convention carry the number ECON 194, ECON 294, ECON 394, or ECON 494, may be taught at all levels of difficulty.
 Those topics courses for which only ECON 119 is prerequisite are the equivalent of 200 level courses for purposes of fulfilling the major requirements.
 Those for which a 200 level course is prerequisite are the equivalent of 300 level courses.
 Those for which ECON 361, ECON 371, and/or ECON 381 are prerequisite are generally classified as the equivalent of 400 level courses.
 Information on these classifications is included in Topics course descriptions or may be obtained from the department chairperson.